ewanp2025/CaviaBioacoustics/README.md

 * **Real-Time Spectrogram:** Visualises audio frequencies directly on your screen using custom FFT processing.
 * **100% Private & Offline:** All audio analysis is performed locally on your device.
 No recordings or data are ever saved or transmitted to the cloud.

+## Hardware Limitations
+* **The Nyquist Limit & Ultrasonic Calls:** Most standard smartphone microphones are physically limited to a capture sample rate of 44.1 kHz or 48 kHz.
+According to the Nyquist-Shannon sampling theorem, this means the absolute maximum frequency the app can detect is half of that rate (**~22 kHz to 24 kHz**).
+* Because Guinea Pigs and Capybaras utilise ultrasonic communication (with hearing capabilities extending up to 50 kHz), a standard phone microphone will physically miss these extreme high-frequency vocalisations.
+* **Next Steps:** I am currently working on implementing support for external USB ultrasonic bioacoustics microphones (capable of 96 kHz / 192 kHz sample rates) to bypass this smartphone hardware limit.

 ## Tech
 * **Language:** C++17
 * **Framework:** Qt 6.7 (Qt Quick, Qt Multimedia)